 Looking back, March was Fraud Prevention Month in Canada.
 As an experienced leader in cybersecurity, Incepta Solutions was pleased to share weekly tips on how to be better informed on preventing cyber fraud all month long.

 Here’s a summary of the weekly tips our team of #InceptaInnovators shared on our social media channels.

 Tip #1: Hover over questionable links to reveal the URL prior to clicking

 We kicked off this initiative with an often overlooked but necessary piece of advice.
 Today, cyber attacks can wear many different masks, which makes it even more important to safeguard your business.
 Whether it’s in an email or if you’re navigating through the web, make sure to hover over any questionable links to reveal the URL before clicking.
 Secure websites start with a legitimate trust seal “HTTPS” and should never request personal information upon accessing the site.

 Tip #2: Implement firewall security for internet connection

 As a business encompassing data from numerous sources, your internet connection can act as a vulnerable spot for potentially fraudulent activity.
 According to a recent 2020 study, 64% of companies have experienced web-based attacks.
 And this number is increasing among medium to large-sized corporations.
-We recommend our clients to not only configure, but to also test that the operating system’s firewall is enabled and working properly.
+We recommend our clients to not only configure but to also test that the operating system’s firewall is enabled and working properly.
 A firewall is a set of programs acting as a defensive shield and it prevents outsiders from accessing data on private networks.
 If you’re not sure where to start, feel free to contact us and we’ll be happy to direct you on the right cybersecurity path!